 12. Adjust Your Tone

-The tone of our voice is just as important to expressing our personality and ideas as using the right tone of color is to an artist.
+The tone of our voice is just as important to express our personality and ideas as using the right tone of color is to an artist.
 In fact, it is more substantial than our words and second only to our body language.
 We could choose the right words to say and pronounce them perfectly, but without the proper tone, something would still be missing.
 The words might be misinterpreted, and our message might be lost on the audience.

 Your tone of voice is an essential element in your day-to-day communications.
 If you tend to use a pessimistic or accusatory tone, make the effort to change to a more optimistic and positive one.